FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 ### Placing API documentation

 The main page of the API documentation is in `src/Doc/mainpage.dox.in`.
-The most important function of this page is arguably the "Organization of the API Documentation" section that allows you to quickly browse important topics.
+The most important function of this page is the "Organization of the API Documentation" section allowing readers to quickly browse important topics.

 Topics should be defined in dedicated `.dox` files in the main directory of a package.
 For example, `src/App/core-app.dox` defines a group `APP` that is in group `CORE` (defined in the main page) and then it defines several topics in `APP`, such as `DocumentGroup` (for the concept of a Document in FreeCAD), `DocumentObjectGroup` (for the concept of a document object), etc.  Below are two excerpts from that file to give an indication: